Please participate in the MPF User Survey 2018.

 3: Create an attract mode light/LED show¶

-Once you add your lights or LEDs, you need a simple way to test them to make sure they’re working.
+Once you add your lights, you need a simple way to test them to make sure they’re working.
 We typically throw together a quick attract mode light show so we can see some blinking lights as soon as MPF boots up.

 So the first thing to do is to create another show file in your attract mode